ScXfjiang/conv_pmf/README.md

 ```

 ## Experiment Results
-The experimental results presented in this section evaluate both topic coherence (based on word embedding cosine similarity) and rating prediction accuracy (root mean square error - RMSE).
+The experimental results presented in this section evaluate both topic coherence (based on NPMI and word embedding cosine similarity) and rating prediction accuracy (root mean square error - RMSE).
 We vary entropy regularization coefficients ($\lambda$ s) for these comparisons, with $\lambda=0.0$ symbolizing no entropy regularization terms.
 The best-performing results are highlighted in bold.

 ### Topic Coherence Comparison
 #### NPMI